 Volunteer artillery batteries existed in British North America prior to 1855 but the continuity of some of these batteries is difficult to trace.
 One of these pre-1855 units, the Loyal Company of Artillery, was formed in Saint John, N.B., in 1793, and is perpetuated by the 3rd Field Artillery Regiment (The Loyal Company) RCA.

 The Militia Act of 1855 of the Province of Canada authorized the first Active Militia, or paid force, of 5,000 men in what would become Ontario and Quebec.
 This force included seven independent volunteer field batteries of artillery (as well as five foot companies of artillery whose purpose was local defence of guns).
 Four of the original seven field batteries are perpetuated by reserve component batteries: 57th Field Battery (6e Régiment d’artillerie de compagne ARC), 2nd Field Battery (30th Field Regiment RCA), 7th Field Battery (2nd Field Regiment RCA) and 11th (Hamilton-Wentworth) Field Battery (11th Field Regiment RCA).
+On 27 November 1856, the ‘Battalion of Montreal Artillery’ was authorized to be formed – the first multiple-battery unit in the province.

 By 1860, the New Brunswick Regiment of Artillery had five volunteer companies turning out for drill in Saint John with other companies at Woodstock, Chatham, Fredericton, and Gagetown.
 In Nova Scotia, in the 1860s, five brigades of militia artillery formed at Halifax while other brigades were organized at Digby, Annapolis Royal and Sydney Mines in addition to an existing brigade in Pictou.